Falisci: Geography

 The primary urban center in Faliscan territory was the city of Falerii, now the modern settlement of Civita Castellana.
 Falerii was situated at the conjunction of several small rivers from Monti Sabatini and the larger Treia river.
 Following the Roman conquest of 241 BCE, the city of Falerii was destroyed and the inhabitants were moved to the less defensible position of Falerii Novi.
 Another major city mentioned in ancient literature is Fescennium, which is said by Festus to be the origin site of the Roman wedding tradition known as the Fescennine verses.
-Other Faliscan cities unmentioned by the ancient sources include Corchiano, Vignanello, Gallese and Grotta Porciosa.
+Other Faliscan cities unmentioned by the ancient sources include Corchiano, Vignanello, Gallese and Grotta Porciosa, and cultural influence on the archaeological area of Poggio Sommavilla in the Tiber valley in front of the Necropolis of Coste Manone and the "ford" of the Treja at the confluence of the Tiber.

 History

 The Falisci, often allied with the Etruscans, resisted Rome for a long time.
 They were allied with Veii when it was defeated in 396 BC.
 In the aftermath, Falerii was occupied by the victorious Romans.
 When, in 358, Tarquinia rebelled, the Falisci again took arms against Rome, but were again crushed c.
 351 BC.
 This time an alliance was signed between the contenders, and a Roman garrison was settled in Falerii.

 The Falisci took advantage of the First Punic War to declare their independence, but their revolt ended in 241 BC with the death of 15,000 Falisci and the destruction of Falerii; the survivors were moved to a new city, Falerii Novi.